Regardless of these statistics, Minnesota’s child car seat laws require that all young children ride in approved restraints.

 Schedule a Free Consultation With Our Minneapolis Car Accident Lawyers If You or Your Child Were Injured in a Crash

 A child can suffer severe injuries when not restrained in a car seat or booster.
-Contact Hall Law Personal Injury Attorneys at (800) 292-1979 for a free consultation to discuss your child’s car accident injuries and the compensation you can seek.
+Visit our Minneapolis office or call Hall Law Personal Injury Attorneys at (800) 292-1979 for a free consultation to discuss your child’s car accident injuries and the compensation you can seek.